makeline/Then-Coder/README.md

 git clone https://github.com/AerovekCommunity/Chartr.Android.git
 ```
 2. Create an issue describing the bugfix or feature you plan to work on.
 Here's one that has been created already - [Implement Transaction Details](https://github.com/AerovekCommunity/Chartr.Android/issues/1), or if one exists already that you want to work on just assign yourself to it.
 3. Create a branch off of `main` and name it with the issue number first followed by a dash and a description related to the issue being worked on.
-First make sure your main branch is up to
+First make sure your main branch is up to date
+    ```
+    git checkout main
+    git pull
+    git checkout -b 1-implement-transaction-details
+    ```
+4. Do the work in that branch and commit and push to remote when ready
+    ```
+    git add .
+    git commit -m "your commit notes"
+    git push origin 1-implement-transaction-details
+    ```
+5. Create a pull request from your branch into main and ask a core contributor to review it
+6. Once the pull request is approved you can merge your branch into main

+You can also join our Telegram and Discord ch